 This webpage contains affiliate links.
 See more details here.

-With three days, we also think you should take advantage of Florence’s amazing location in the heart of Tuscany to get out of the city and explore other parts of this glorious region on your third day.
+With 3 days in Florence, we also recommend taking advantage of its amazing location in the heart of Tuscany to explore other parts of this glorious region on your third day.

-The easiest way to do that is to take a guided tour, but you could also do it yourself via train or renting a car.
-We’ve got plenty more on where to go on a day trip from Florence and what to do and see below.
+The easiest way to do that is by taking a guided tour, but you could also venture out on your own via train or by renting a car.
+We’ve provided more information below on where to go for day trips from Florence and what to do and see.

 Begin your day the Florentine way - savouring a rich espresso and a warm, flaky cornetto (the Italian version of a croissant) at one of the charming cafés in the historic center.